Free Yard Care for Deployed Troops and Disabled Veterans

 GreenCare for Troops, with help from the Toro Company, is a nationwide program that matches lawn and landscape companies as well as individual volunteers in local areas to provide free yard care for active duty personnel who are deployed.
 GreenCare for Troops has recently added wounded and disabled veterans to their list of eligible recipients.

-GreenCare for Troops kicked off the spring season with their first National GreenCare for Troops Awareness Week, April 19-25, 2015.
+GreenCare for Troops kicked off their first National GreenCare for Troops Awareness Week in 2015.
 Some quick facts about the program’s success:

-- GreenCare for Troops has greater than 4,000 contractors who volunteer to be paired with military families.
-Florida boasts the most volunteer contractors and Michigan receives the most services.
+- GreenCare for Troops has greater than 7,000 contractors who volunteer to be paired with military families.

 - GreenCare for Troops was recognized by the White House in 2012 as part of its Joining Forces program for its efforts to support military families.